seclususs/qos-android/README.md

 2. **Asynchronous Event Engine in `/core`:** Written in Rust.
 Executes a highly efficient, non-blocking `epoll` multiplexer to dynamically manage CPU scheduling parameters, block I/O queues, and subsystem background services via direct `sysfs` mutations and PSI interrupts.

-3. **Management & Telemetry Client in `/app`:** Written in Kotlin using Jetpack Compose.
-An optional graphical frontend utilizing Clean Architecture.
-It interfaces with the daemon via privileged root shell execution to provide real-time telemetry and dynamic configuration management.
+3. **Management & Telemetry Client in `/app`:** Written in Kotlin using Jetpack Compose with Clean Architecture (MVVM).
+It interfaces with the QoS daemon via privileged root shell execution to provide live status monitoring, persistent module management, and advanced tuning for kernel scheduler and storage I/O parameters.

 ### System Architecture